fournip1/JPAFBOARD/README.md

 ## Download and install

-All the files needed  to run the application are in [this directory](/installers).
+All the files and instructions needed  to run the application are [on my server](https://dalida.hopto.org/jpafboard_installers/).

 ### For Debian-based distributions (ubuntu, mint, raspbian...)

 You may use a ready made installer for debian (.deb).
 Simply run the command:

-> sudo dpkg -i jpafboard_2.3_amd64.deb
+> sudo dpkg -i jpafboard_2.5_amd64.deb

 This will create a ***JPafBoard*** shortcut  in your applications menu.